Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 }
 ```

-Transaction management has to be enabled, in mvc the transaction happened on a single thread where it contains a set of local variables to manage the transaction, with webflux this is not possible because every `onNext()` called by the Flux it will be execuded on different threads, and we need to enable transaction management in order to allow transaction to be called like in MVC.
+Transaction management has to be enabled, in mvc the transaction happened on a single thread where it contains a set of local variables to manage the transaction, with webflux this is not possible because every `onNext()` called by the Flux will be executed on different threads, and we need to enable transaction management in order to allow transactions to be called like in MVC.
 If we also want to the `lastModifiedTime`, ... fields we aslo need to add the `R2dbcAuditing`

-Another big difference with JPA is that here entites are not managed, but they are just plain classes, here entities are just plain classes, in fact we annotate them with `@Table`
+Another big difference with JPA is that here entities are not managed, but they are just plain classes, in fact we annotate them with `@Table`

 ```kotlin
 // It's not mandatory to add the @Table